London

 Peach Melba

 When visitors come to London, there are a few must-have desserts that they should have.
 One of these is Peach Melba, a delicious dessert that originated from the city's Savoy Hotel in the late 19th Century.
-Named after the Australian opera singer Nellie Melba, this dish consists of peaches, ice cream and raspberry sauce.
+Named after the Australian opera singer Nellie Melba, this dish consists of peaches, ice cream, and raspberry sauce.
 It's the perfect way to cool down on a hot summer day or to celebrate a special occasion.
 While Peach Melba is available at restaurants all over the world, there's nothing quite like having it in its place of origin!

 Golden Syrup